Cynocephaly: Modern European

 In his feature Giant Egg, David Attenborough speculates that the indri, a type of lemur from Madagascar, may be one possible origin to the myth of dog-headed men.

 China

 In Central and East Asia a common calendar system consists of a twelve-year cycle, with each year represented as an animal.
 The eleventh animal of the twelve-year cycle is the dog.
 Often such animals are depicted as human figures with an animal head.
 Thus, the cynocephalic depiction of the eleventh zodiac animal is common (possibly with a tail).

 Additionally, in the Chinese record Book of Liang, the Buddhist missionary Hui Shen describes an island of dog-headed men to the east of Fusang, a nation he visited variously identified as Japan or the Americas.
 The History of the Northern Dynasties of Li Dashi and his son, Li Yanshou, Tang historians, also mentions the "dog kingdom".

-Modern appearances

-The use of dog-headed, human-bodied characters is still very strong in modern literature.
-In the domain of comics publishing in North America and in Europe many works feature an "all-cynocephalic" cast or use the heads of dogs and other animals together for social comment or other purposes: